 4. Online Snark

-With a president who thinks nothing of tweeting nasty, defamatory remarks, you may think the rules of social etiquette have loosened.
+At a time when world leaders think nothing of tweeting nasty, defamatory remarks, you may think the rules of social etiquette have loosened.

 In my opinion, it’s never a good idea to say negative things about people . . . especially in writing . . . anywhere.